Eligibility

-Most subscriptions move through the cancel flow with every offer available.
+Most Stripe subscriptions move through Unchurn’s cancel flow with every offer available.
 Some don’t.
-A subscription with a schedule attached, multiple line items, or an unpaid invoice is unusual enough that an automated change could mis-bill the customer.
+A subscription with a schedule attached, multiple line items, or an unpaid invoice is unusual enough that an automated change risks mis-billing the customer.
+For those, the cancel button records a manual cancellation request instead of changing Stripe.

-What happens
+What happens for a manual request

 - The customer sees the same cancel flow they always would.